rom-orlovich/assignment-tedooo/README.md

 4. **Go to http://localhost:3000 and have fun**!

 ## Main Features:
-1. **Fetching Posts From Tedooo's API** - Fetching and displaying posts from Tedooo's api.
+1. **Fetching Posts From Tedooo's API** - Fetching and displaying posts from Tedooo's API.
-2. **Infinte Scrolling** - Scrolling down until all the posts will display.
-Each scroll event new 6 posts will be display.
+2. **Infinite Scrolling** - Scroll down until there are no more posts to display.
+For each scroll event, six new posts will show.
-3. **Autocomplete Search Input** - Suggests a list of post's title options from the Tedooo's API. \
+3. **Autocomplete Search Input** - Suggesting a list of post's title options from Tedooo's API. \
-The user can search post by title and display the post it on the feed.
+The user can search posts by title and display them on the feed.
+4. **Posts Memorization** - Change the URL's query params if the user has already watched the post and save the condition in the local storage.  \
+When the user watches the post again, the URL won't change.

 ## Images:
 ### Trainer's Profile
 <img alt="trainer profile" src="./readme-images/trainer_profile.png" width="600" hight="600">